antzGames/Godot-Universal-Settings-Plugin/README.md

 UniversalSettings.set_theme_to("res://path/to/theme/mytheme.tres", Vector2(550,510), Color.BLUE)
 ```

-The demo project has examples on how to apply themes, tab size, and tab color.
+The demo project has examples on how to apply themes, tab container size, and tab container color.

 ## Audio Bus Configuration